Charles Denner: Early life

-Charles Denner was born in 1926 to a Jewish family in the city of Tarnów in south-eastern Poland.
-When he was four, they emigrated to France.
+Charles Denner was born in 1926 to a Yiddish-speaking Jewish family in the city of Tarnów in Galicia in south-eastern Poland.
+His parents were Joseph Denner, a tailor, and Jenta Micenmacher.
+He had a sister, Élise, and two brothers, Alfred and Jacques.
+When he was four, the family emigrated to France.

 During World War II, his family took refuge in Brive-la-Gaillarde, where they were helped by Rabbi David Feuerwerker.
 Denner served as a Free French partisan in the Vercors mountains and destroyed a Nazi SS truck with a grenade; he was wounded and later received the Croix de Guerre for this operation.

 Passionate about theatre from his childhood, Denner became a student of Charles Dullin, a famous theatre teacher of his time, under whose guidance he remained until 1945.
 Another great figure of French theatre, Jean Vilar, impressed by Denner's performance at Les mamelles de Tirésias (The Breasts of Tiresias), called him four years after he left Vilar to join the Théâtre National Populaire (TNP).
 It was there that he gave some of his earliest stage performances, in plays such as Heinrich von Kleist's Prinz Friedrich von Homburg and Alfred de Musset's Lorenzaccio, among others.